noscai/senior-backend-engineer-job-application/README.md

 - Correctness: The plugin works as intended, with proper CRUD operations for forms, sections, and questions.
 - Code Quality: Clean, readable, and maintainable code.
 - Design: Efficient and scalable data model design.
+- API Endpoints: Proper implementation of both `/admin` and `/store` endpoints.
 - Extra Task: Implementation of internationalization support.
 - Documentation: Clear instructions and well-documented code.